 The first competition within the programme was concluded with one selected research team (link) receiving approximately PLN 70 million to finance its scientific activities.

-The second competition is now open with a settlement date scheduled for the first quarter of 2023.
+The third competition is now open with a settlement date scheduled for the first quarter of 2024.

 More about the competition (link)